Mean-field Variational Inference via Wasserstein Gradient Flow: Introduction

 \subsection{Organization}

 The remainder of this paper is organized as follows.
 Section~\ref{sec: Background and examples} provides some preliminary results and the problem formulation.
 Specifically, we start with some background introduction to optimal transport theory and Wasserstein gradient flows; then we provide some new theoretical results about contraction properties of a discretized Wasserstein gradient flow, called the one-step minimization movement or the JKO scheme, with an explicit contraction rate; lastly, we discuss the connection between Wasserstein gradient flows and mean-field variational inference, and formulate the problem to be addressed in this work.
-In Section \ref{sec:MF-WGF}, we first provide a general computational framework for mean-field inference via alternating minimization, and then propose a new algorithm based on the discretized Wasserstein gradient flow for a class of representative Bayesian latent variable models.
+In Section \ref{sec:MF-WGF}, we first provide a general computational framework for mean-field inference via alternating minimization, and then propose a new algorithm based on the discretized Wasserstein gradient flow.
 Section \ref{sec: main results} presents our main theoretical result about the statistical concentration of the mean-field approximation and the algorithmic contraction of the proposed algorithm.
+In Section~\ref{sec:numeric_method}, we introduce and compare two numerical methods, particle approximation via SDE and function approximation method, for implementing the JKO scheme.
 In Section \ref{sec:thm_app}, we apply our theoretical results to two representative examples, namely, the Gaussian mixture model and the mixture of regression model; we also conduct some numerical experiments to compliment the theoretical findings.
 All proofs and other technical details are postponed to a supplementary material, which includes all the appendices.